skip to content

 From Ely Cathedral to the Houses of Parliament: The Watson Building Stones Collection

-Sedgwick Museum of Earth Sciences, The Watson Gallery (common room), Department of Earth Sciences, Downing Street, CB2 3EQ
+Sedgwick Museum of Earth Sciences, Downing Street, CB2 3EQ

 Drop into the Department of Earth Sciences and discover an impressive display of building stones, roofing slates, road stones, flagstones and decorative and ornamental stones that were used extensively throughout Britain and globally during the 19th and early 20th centuries.